cstim240/nba_injuryrating/README.md

     - sqlite3.connect will connect to the existing records.db if it exists or create it if not
     - the AUTOINCREMENT for the id field means it is filled automatically with an unused integer everytime we create an entry
     - PST's format looks like this and it's how we acquire the information: ['2025-05-01', 'Rockets', '• Jock Landale', 'knee injury (out for season)']
+    - We use the UNIQUE constraint on the combination of name, date, notes to prevent insertion of a similar rows.
+We do leave out id as its autoincremented and always unique, which means its inclusion will not prevent duplicate records.
+    - INSERT OR IGNORE decides if the recod exists, it is skipped, but if it's new, it gets inserted.
+    - We also use ON CONFLICT(..)
+DO UPDATE in the event that the name, date are the same but the reason for their injury may have been updated (see this link for reference: https://sqlite.org/lang_upsert.html)

 - Relevant libraries: 'seleniumbase', 'BeautifulSoup4', 'sqlite3'